 Beginning in 1963 under the guidance of John Craighead, researchers began examining Golden Eagle Ecology in South-Central Montana.
 At that time, their focus was on nesting ecology, prey selection, and the effects of pesticides on the birds.
 For the time, this was powerful, important information to collect.
 Later, it became the foundation for what is now the longest running dataset on Golden Eagle nesting trends in all of North America.

 Migrating Golden Eagle Numbers Decline

-In the mid 1990’s, Derek Craighead returned to resurvey the study site his father had been so integral in researching 30 years prior.
-Upon his return, Derek documented eagles in many of the historic territories located in the 1960’s and found a similar nest density as well as productivity rate of the birds in this Golden Eagle paradise.
-At that time, the population in the Rocky Mountain region was thought to be recovered and stable so was of little concern to biologists.
-But this period also marked the beginning of a decline in the number of migrating Golden Eagle’s counted annually at established locations along known migration routes.
-This was cause for biologists and land managers to start paying closer attention and concern started to build.
+In the mid 1990s, Derek Craighead returned to resurvey the study site his father had helped to research 30 years prior.
+Upon his return, Derek documented eagles in many of the previously located historic territories, and he also found similar nest density and productivity rates.
+At the time, the Golden Eagle population in the Rocky Mountain region was thought to be recovered and stable; it was of little concern to biologists.
+However, this period marked the beginning of what became an annual decline in migrating Golden Eagle count numbers at established locations along known migration routes.
+This trend soon caught the attention of biologists and land managers, and they shifted their focus to Goldens as concern grew for their population numbers.

 While migration counts are invaluable to monitoring population trends, they are unable to reveal the cause of changing trends.
 With that in mind, CBS biologists saw an opportunity to continue the research started almost 50 years ago on Golden Eagle nesting demographics in South-Central Montana, to collect information that could potentially help mitigate the decline of Golden Eagles in the Rocky Mountain west.